 - rocks

-For best results, cover three sides of the enclosure to help your pet feel more secure in its home.
+If you are using a tank or aquarium, we recommend you cover three sides of the enclosure to help your pet feel more secure in its home.

 What to feed to a Peters banded skink